Purpose

 Epidemiology

 Zika virus occurs in tropical and subtropical regions.
 Since 2007, outbreaks of Zika virus disease have occurred throughout the Pacific Islands and in Southeast Asia.
-In 2015, Zika virus was identified in the Western Hemisphere, where large outbreaks occurred in Brazil.
-The virus then spread throughout much of the Americas, resulting in several hundred thousand cases.
-Since 2017, the number of reported Zika virus disease cases has declined worldwide, but occasional increases in cases have been noted from some countries.
-In 2020, only 4 Zika virus cases were reported in US international travelers.
+In 2015, Zika virus was identified in the Western Hemisphere, where it spread throughout much of the Americas, resulting in several hundred thousand cases.
+Since 2017, the number of reported Zika virus disease cases has declined worldwide.
+Occasional increases in cases have been noted from some countries, and cases are infrequently identified in U.S. international travelers returning from Zika virus–endemic countries.
+In 2023, only 7 Zika virus disease cases were reported in U.S. international travelers.
 See current information on Zika virus transmission and travel guidance.

-Most Zika virus infections are either asymptomatic or result in mild clinical illness characterized by acute onset of fever, arthralgia, nonpurulent conjunctivitis, and maculopapular rash.
+Most Zika virus infections are either asymptomatic or result in mild clinical illness characterized by acute onset of fever, arthralgia, non-purulent conjunctivitis, and maculopapular rash.
 Other symptoms can include edema, headache, lymphadenopathy, myalgia, retro-orbital pain, and vomiting.
-Severe disease requiring hospitalization and death are both uncommon.
-Guillain-Barré syndrome and rare reports of encephalopathy, meningoencephalitis, myelitis, uveitis, and severe thrombocytopenia have been associated with Zika virus infection, however.
-Vertical transmission of the virus leads to congenital Zika virus infection; sequelae include microcephaly with brain anomalies and other serious neurologic consequences, and fetal loss.
+Death and severe disease requiring hospitalization are both uncommon.
+Guillain-Barré syndrome and rare reports of encephalopathy, meningoencephalitis, myelitis, uveitis, and severe thrombocytopenia have been associated with Zika virus infection.
+Zika virus infection during pregnancy can result in congenital Zika virus infection; sequelae include microcephaly with brain and ocular anomalies, other serious neurologic consequences, and fetal loss.

 Diagnosis

-Consider Zika virus infection in patients with acute onset of fever, arthralgia, conjunctivitis, or maculopapular rash who, ≤2 weeks of illness onset, lived in or recently traveled to areas with ongoing Zika virus transmission or had sex with someone who lives in or traveled to those areas.
-Because Zika and dengue virus infections have similar clinical presentations, patients with suspected Zika virus infection also should be evaluated for possible dengue.
-Other considerations in the differential diagnosis include adenovirus, chikungunya, enterovirus, leptospirosis, malaria, measles, parvovirus, rickettsiosis, rubella, and group A streptococcal infections (see disease-specific chapters in this section).
+Consider Zika virus infection in patients with acute onset of fever, arthralgia, conjunctivitis, or maculopapular rash who, within 2 weeks of illness onset, lived in or recently traveled to areas with current or past Zika virus transmission or had recent sex with someone who lives in or traveled to those areas.
+Because Zika and dengue virus infections have similar clinical presentations, patients with suspected Zika virus infection also should be evaluated for dengue virus infection.
+Other considerations in the differential diagnosis include adenovirus, chikungunya, enterovirus, leptospirosis, malaria, measles, Oropouche, parvovirus, rickettsiosis, rubella, and group A streptococcal infections.

 Zika virus disease is a nationally notifiable condition.
 Report suspected cases of Zika virus infection to state or local health departments to facilitate diagnosis and mitigate the risk for local transmission in areas where Aedes species mosquitoes are active.
 State health departments should report laboratory-confirmed cases to the Centers for Disease Control and Prevention (CDC) according to the Council of State and Territorial Epidemiologists case definitions.

-NAAT is used to detect Zika viral RNA early in the course of infection and can be performed on amniotic fluid, whole blood, cerebrospinal fluid, semen, serum, tissues, and urine.
-Due to the temporal nature of Zika virus RNA in the body, a negative NAAT does not always exclude recent Zika virus infection.
+NAAT is used to detect Zika viral RNA early in the course of infection and is typically performed on cerebrospinal fluid and serum.
+Zika viral RNA has been detected in other specimens including amniotic fluid, whole blood, semen, tissue, and urine.
+Due to the temporal nature of Zika viral RNA in the body, a negative NAAT does not always exclude recent Zika virus infection.
 For this reason, Zika virus IgM antibody testing might be recommended in certain situations.

 Serum IgM antibody testing can detect Zika virus–specific IgM antibodies that typically develop toward the end of the first week of illness and can remain detectable for months to years after infection, making the determination of the timing of infection difficult.
-Serum IgM antibody testing can result in a false-positive result due to cross-reacting antibodies against related flaviviruses (e.g., dengue virus, yellow fever virus).
-Plaque reduction neutralization testing (PRNT) can be used to discriminate between cross-reacting antibodies in primary flavivirus infections, but neutralizing antibodies might still yield cross-reactive results in people who were previously infected with or vaccinated against a related flavivirus (secondary flavivirus infection).
+Serum IgM antibody testing can result in a false-positive result due to cross-reacting antibodies against related flaviviruses (e.g., dengue virus, yellow fever virus) and non-specific reactivity.
+Plaque reduction neutralization testing can be used to confirm Zika virus infection and can help discriminate between cross-reacting antibodies with other primary flavivirus infections.
+However, neutralizing antibodies might still yield cross-reactive results in people previously infected with or vaccinated against a related flavivirus (secondary flavivirus infection).

 Treatment